 When you read Getting the Money, you’ll uncover three gems.
 First is a simple framework to raise private capital for your real estate.

 Second, the three types of private investors and how to approach each of them without looking like a complete fool.
 And thirdly, how to close deals while making the process fun and profitable.

 This book solidifies my belief that anyone can join the real estate investing arena; it’s not an exclusive privilege of the wealthy.

 Susan shows us how she uses creativity and personal authenticity to raise millions of dollars to invest in real estate.
 I found this to be incredibly inspiring!

 I especially liked that she set dedicated an entire chapter at the beginning of the book to talk about honesty and authenticity.
 How fantastic is that!

 Susan knows the importance of personal credibility in any business dealing.
 To be honest, that lesson didn’t have to be in the front of the book, but she placed it there for a reason.
 For that, it lends credibility to her as an author and to the book in general.

-As always, please do your own research before undertaking any investing endeavour.
+As always, please do your own research before undertaking any investing endeavor.
 Whether reading the best real estate books or researching stock market sectors.

 Have faith in yourself and surround yourself with mentors and like-minded people; people who are on your journey.
 It reminds me of when I first started trading stocks.
 I had no idea where to start.
 So you know what I did?